andr-ew/rpls/README.md

 #### sync / free

-by default, **clock mult** is in **free** mode, meaning that a twist of the encoder will shift rpls in & out of time with the global clock. turn **clock mult** all the way down & continue turning past zero to enter **sync** mode. **clock mult** will now be quantized to whole number multiples/divisions of the global clock. in addional clock sync is more accurate in this mode.
+by default, **clock mult** is in **free** mode, meaning that a twist of the encoder will shift rpls in & out of time with the global clock. turn **clock mult** all the way down & continue turning past zero to enter **sync** mode. **clock mult** will now be quantized to whole number multiples/divisions of the global clock. additionally, clock sync is more accurate in this mode.

 ### page `R`